gulfiliz/gulfiliz.github.io/_posts/2026-04-21-is-life-worth-living.md

 across the whole of your time?

 They are not contradictory questions.
-They are complementary —
-the microscope and the telescope aimed at the same object.
+They are the microscope and the telescope aimed at the same object.

 ---